ipereto/care4u/README.md

 We ran into some challenges for us like the deadline because we started with 14 days left.
 On the other hand, the technology we were integrating like android, PyTorch and the building of datasets as an input for the algorithm in PyTorch was a challenge for us because it was something new that we had never done before.
 Finally, working in a team always will be a challenge we had to sync our work daily in order to take advance every day in the project.

 ## Accomplishments that we're proud of
-We were able to sync our talents in order to finish the project in the established deadline.
+We were able to sync our talents in order to finish the project in the established deadline and despite the obstacles we had working as a team were face them with courage.

 ## What we learned
+* We learned how to build a CNN with pytorch.
+* How to train the CNN to identify from datasets previously build them to identify real objects.
+* How to integrate the CNN with an App which works to get the input information for the CNN.

-## What's next for care4u
+## What's next for CARE4U
+Next for CARE4U is adding the function to detect decomposed food in order to prevent the user to eat it and the function to integrate with real clinical historial.

 ## Built With
+1. App was built with [ionic framework](https://ionicframework.com/).
+2. CNN was built with [pytorch](https://pytorch.org/).
+3. Datasets were built with images found in [Google images](https://www.google.com.co/imghp?hl=en).